 About the researchers

-Harry Mamaysky is an associate professor of professional practice at Columbia Business School, and the director of the News...Read more.
+Harry Mamaysky is a Professor of Professional Practice at Columbia Business School, where he serves as the Director of...Read more.